A few years back I learnt how to stop feeling empty when bad things happen.

 Mindfulness is all about letting the world in and focusing your mind on the present moment.

 That sounds more complicated than it is.
-And to help you out I’ve written a beginners guide to mindfulness.
+To help you out I’ve written a beginners guide to mindfulness.

-Once you’ve read that introductory guide, try the exercise below.
-Honestly, it’s the absolute best way how to stop feeling empty.
+Once you’ve read that introductory guide, try the exercises below.

 How To Stop Feeling Empty By Being Mindful